 A student-athlete becomes a member of the school team when he/she participates in a scrimmage, preview or regular season or tournament game as a substitute or as a starter.
-With that being said, OHSAA Regulation would permit a student athlete to participate with a non-interscholastic program up until that student plays in their first scrimmage, preview or contest for the school.
-As soon as they participate in a scrimmage, preview or contest for the school team, they may no longer participate with a non-school program.
+With that being said, OHSAA Regulations would permit a student athlete to participate with a non-interscholastic program up until that student plays in their first scrimmage, preview or contest for the school.
+As soon as they participate in a scrimmage, preview or contest for the school team, they may no longer participate with a non-school program until the end of the school season.